Understanding Cricket Bat Willow Imperfections

 3. Can affect the resale value due to specific aesthetic preferences.

-Butterfly willow
+Butterfly stained English willow

 The above image shows a lovely butterfly bat that came through the workshop for a toe reshape.